 - Your favorite BBQ sauce

 - Preheat your smoker to 200F° – 225°F as per the manufacturers instructions.
 For ribs I recommend using wood such as apple, cherry, hickory, or oak so it doesn't overpower the natural rib flavor too much.

-- Prepare your rib rub: mix together the ground black pepper, kosher salt, granulated garlic, dried thyme and paprika.
+- Prepare your rib rub: mix together the ground black pepper, brown sugar, kosher salt, granulated garlic, dried thyme and paprika.